 I believe Andersen’s The Little Match Girl was an urgent appeal to children and their parents to avoid turning a blind eye to the poverty amidst the plenty.
-And more than that, his tale, with its pathos, impels its readers to do more than merely take note of its sad ending.
+But more than that, his tale, with its pathos, impels its readers to do more than merely take note of its sad ending.

-Perhaps in this retelling, with its poignant art by the noted children’s picture book author Rachel Isadora, this book may be a cogent reminder to our children of not merely their own lives at the holiday season, but of those who sit on the sidelines and observe the revelry and abundance with a wistful look.
+Perhaps in this retelling, with its poignant art by the noted children’s picture book author, Rachel Isadora, this book may be a cogent reminder to our children of not merely their own lives at the holiday season, but of those who sit on the sidelines and observe the revelry and abundance with a wistful look.

 Maybe, in the reading of The Little Match Girl, it is an opportunity, to encourage young readers to share what they have, and give to those who have little or nothing.